Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Modelling/README.md

 air = AP(T,R)
 ```

-Where T is the air temperature (Dry Bulb Temperature) and R is the relative humidity (expressed as a decimal from 0-1)
+Where T is the air temperature (Dry Bulb Temperature in Kelvin) and R is the relative humidity (expressed as a decimal from 0-1)

 fanSpec: